Lower Merion Wrongful Death Lawyer

 Negligence and causation form the crux of many wrongful death claims:

 Negligence refers to the failure of an individual or entity to act with the level of care that a reasonably prudent person would have exercised under the same circumstances.
-It’s not merely about proving careless behavior; it’s about demonstrating that such behavior fell below a certain standard of care expected in the given situation.
+It’s not merely about proving careless behavior; it’s about demonstrating that such behavior fell below a certain expected in the given situation.
 For example, a doctor might be found negligent if they didn’t provide the standard medical care expected in their profession, leading to a patient’s death.

 Causation, on the other hand, is the link between the negligent action and the resultant death.
 It’s not enough to prove that someone acted negligently; the plaintiff must also demonstrate that this negligence was the direct (or a significant) cause of the death.
 In other words, had the negligent act not occurred, the death would not have happened.
 This often requires intricate evidence, expert testimonies, and detailed investigations to solidify the connection between the negligent act and the tragic outcome.